andrewharvey/abs2pgsql/README.md

 * 8731.0

+In addition to loading the data, the Makefiles also contain other targets.

+To export the loaded data to a CSV file use,

+    make export

+To generate a quantile classification of the data use,

+    make generate_classifications

 # License, Copyright and Attribution
 ## Non-Data files
 All files not within a "data" directory aren't tainted by Commonwealth of